Category: Snorkel

 Beginners & Families

 Cozumel works for almost everyone, which is part of why it’s so popular.
-First-time snorkelers do great at the protected parks and beach clubs on the west side, or by booking one of the popular all-inclusive Cozumel snorkel tours perfect for kids.
+First-time snorkelers do great at the protected parks like Palancar reef and beach clubs on the west side, or to book a 3-Reef Cozumel snorkel tour.
 These all offer calm water, shallow entries, and gear rentals.
 The El Cielo sandbar is excellent for the kiddos.

 Intermediate & Advanced Snorkelers

 Pro Tip: Boat tour rides can take up to 30 minutes to get to snorkel sites.
-The water can be choppy making travelers seasick.
-Prepare accordingly or book the early tour.
+The water can be choppy, making you seasick.

 What Type of Fish Will I See Snorkeling?

 Cozumel’s reefs hold 250+ species of tropical fish, but you won’t see most of them in one go.
-For example, Palancar is the only pace I have seen Sea turtles.
-Eagle rays I’ve only seen at El Cielo, and the occasional nurse shark are common, but you won’t find them everywhere.
+For example, Palancar is the only place I have seen Sea turtles.
+Eagle rays are all over but I’ve only seen them at El Cielo beach, and the occasional nurse shark are common, but you won’t find them everywhere.

 Below are the most common sightings: